Should Christians today consider online games as a means of spreading the gospel?

 Learn more about his life and ministry by visiting his website.

 Does he agree that gaming is an effective tool for spreading the gospel?

 Allen believes that “God will use any means of technology to help people understand God’s Word.”

 Also, “people all over the world are playing games of various kinds.”
-True enough, there are about 2.95 billion gamers around the world in 2022 and will probably increase to 3.07 billion in 2023, according to Finances Online, a business review site.
+True enough, there were about 2.95 billion gamers around the world in 2022, which increased to 3.3 billion in 2023, according to Solitaired, a gaming statistics site.

 And particularly about Bible trivia games, Allen says these are “an amazing and fun way to increase your knowledge of the Bible and draw closer to God.”

 3) Kurt Owen

 His personal background

 Kurt currently co-pastors Real Life Church with his wife, Terry.